 When your thermostat is set to Eco, your system might still turn on in some cases:

-- If your home's temperature goes above the 'Cool to' temperature that you've set, your thermostat will turn on cooling until your home cools to the Eco Temperature that you have set.
+- If your home gets hotter than the 'Cool to' temperature that you set, your thermostat turns on cooling until your home reaches the Eco Temperature that you set.

-- If your home's temperature falls below the 'Heat to' temperature that you've set, your thermostat will turn on heating until your home warms to the Eco Temperature that you have set.
+- If your home gets colder than the 'Heat to' temperature that you set, your thermostat turns on heating until your home reaches the Eco Temperature that you set.

-- When you're choosing an Eco Temperature setting, the Nest Leaf
+- When you choose an Eco Temperature setting, the Nest Leaf

-will appear to let you know that you've selected a temperature that can help save energy.
-The Leaf is only a general guide, so you may save energy even if you choose an Eco Temperature that doesn't have a Leaf.
+will appear.
+This lets you know that you've selected a temperature that can help save energy.
+The Leaf is just a guide.
+You might save energy even if you choose an Eco Temperature that doesn't have a Leaf.

-- If you choose Off for either the 'Heat to' or 'Cool to' temperature, your system won't turn on at all when your thermostat is set to Eco, until your home reaches the safety temperature.
+- When you turn off either the 'Heat to' or 'Cool to' temperature, your system won't turn on if it's on Eco.
+It will only turn on if your home reaches the safety temperature.

-- Try to set Eco Temperature to a level that helps save energy, while making sure people, pets and plants in your home will be comfortable, and your pipes won't freeze.
+- Try to set Eco Temperature to a level that helps save energy.
+Make sure that people, pets and plants will be comfortable, and your pipes won't freeze.

-- You can always change the setting if you're uncomfortable or not saving as much energy as you'd like to.
+- You can always change the setting if you're uncomfortable or you don't save enough energy.

 More help for choosing a temperature

-These questions can help you work out a good Eco Temperature to start with:
+These questions can help you find a good Eco Temperature to start with:

 Considerations for choosing an Eco Temperature

-If you have the Nest Learning Thermostat (4th gen), you can also choose to use Adaptive Eco to moderate a more aggressive Eco temp.
+If you have the Nest Learning Thermostat (4th gen), you can also use Adaptive Eco.
+This helps moderate a more aggressive Eco temp.
 This depends on factors like the outdoor temperature.

 |